m-dadej/m-dadej.github.io/_pages/in_media.md

 I frequently provide commentary to the media, often in my capacity as a regional economist at Coface.
 Below is a selection of media quotes, though the list is not exhaustive.

-If you work any economic related topic, please feel free to reach out at: mateusz.dadej {at} coface.com
+If you are a journalist and work on any economic related topic, please feel free to reach out at: mateusz.dadej {at} coface.com

 ## TV: